“What are the most essential MailChimp integrations?”– Email marketer

 Why Pay for Automation at All?

 I hate a super cluttered desktop.
-Ever experienced a desktop (or Downloads folder) full of spreadsheet files?
+You ever experienced a desktop full of spreadsheet files?
 I hate them.
 It increases stress and productivity comes to an all-time low.
 The amount of time I clicked the Export CSV button is unbearable.
-Automation avoids all this.
+Automation avoids all of this and is useful when you’re tracking marketing campaigns.

-Integromat supports a multitude of integrations and apps across the board.
-From email to spreadsheets, to forms, to to-do lists, Integromat has you covered.
+Make supports a multitude of integrations and apps across the board.
+From email to spreadsheets, to forms, to to-do lists, Make has you covered.
 Automate any part of your marketing operation one way or another.
 You’re like Iron Man with different technologies in the palm of your hand.

 How to Connect Mailchimp with Google Sheets